smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 lexers can interact with GNU IConv and IBM's ICU library as input converters.
 Using one of those requires, of course, that the correspondent library is installed and available.
 On Unix systems, the iconv library is usually present.
 ICU is likely required to be installed but also freely available.
-Using input converters, such as IConv or ICU lets is a flexible solution.
+Using input converters, such as IConv or ICU is a flexible solution.
 The converter can be adapted dynamically while the internal engine remains running on Unicode.

 .. cmdoption:: --iconv